-Since 2009, the Florida Department of Transportation (FDOT) through the Safe Mobility for Life Program in the State Traffic Engineering and Operations Office has been partnering with the Pepper Institute on Aging and Public Policy at FSU to facilitate a statewide coalition to address the specific needs of Florida’s aging road users.
+In 2009, the Program partnered with the Pepper Institute on Aging and Public Policy at FSU to form a statewide coalition to address the transportation needs of Florida's aging population.

 |